Villa-Pirovits/quality-uncorked/Readme.md

 # Project Goal

-* Discover drivers that cause customer to churn
+* Discover drivers that predict wine quality
 * Use drivers to develop a machine learning model to classify the customer as churn or not.
 * Predict the quality of wine while incorporating unsupervised learning techniques.